awsdocs/iam-user-guide/doc_source/access-analyzer-preview-access-apis.md

 ## Preview access to your Amazon S3 bucket<a name="access-analyzer-preview-access-s3-bucket"></a>

-To create an access preview for a new Amazon S3 bucket or an existing Amazon S3 bucket that you own, you can propose a bucket configuration by specifying the Amazon S3 bucket policy, bucket ACLs, bucket BPA settings, and Amazon S3 access points attached to the bucket\.
+To create an access preview for a new Amazon S3 bucket or an existing Amazon S3 bucket that you own, you can propose a bucket configuration by specifying the Amazon S3 bucket policy, bucket ACLs, bucket BPA settings, and Amazon S3 access points, including multi\-region access points, attached to the bucket\.

 **Note**
 Before attempting to create an access preview for a new bucket, we recommend you call the Amazon S3 [HeadBucket](https://docs.aws.amazon.com/AmazonS3/latest/API/API_HeadBucket.html) operation to check whether the named bucket already exists\.
 This operation is useful to determine if a bucket exists and you have permission to access it\.